+These uncontrolled closers do not meet the requirements in Approved Document B 2006 edition for self-closing devices (see 3.1 Introduction for details).
 As described for concealed jamb closers with controlled closing, concealed jamb closers which have uncontrolled closing have their lowest closing power at, or near, the closed position.
-Test evidence has shown that the majority of these uncontrolled devices are unable to achieve power size 3 to BS EN 1154 and, therefore, should not be considered for commercial applications or in any location using unlatched doors.
+Test evidence has shown that the majority of these uncontrolled devices are unable to achieve power size 3 to BS EN 1154.
+Therefore they should not be considered for fire doors which require a self-closing device according to Approved Document B 2006.